Eric Edgar Cooke

 Eric Edgar Cooke (25 February 1931 – 26 October 1964), nicknamed the Night Caller and later the Nedlands Monster, was an Australian serial killer who terrorised the city of Perth, Western Australia, from September 1958 to August 1963.
-Cooke committed at least 22 violent crimes, eight of which resulted in deaths.
+Cooke committed at least 20 violent crimes, eight of which resulted in deaths.

+Following a four-year killing spree, Cooke was eventually arrested and made extensive admissions to his crimes, including two for which Darryl Beamish and John Button had been wrongfully convicted.
+He was convicted of wilful murder in the Supreme Court of Western Australia after a jury rejected an insanity defence.
+He was sentenced to death and hanged at Fremantle Prison.
+Cooke was the last person to be executed in Western Australia.